Learn About Medicare Part A

 Premiums for Medicare Part A plans will vary depending on how many fiscal quarters you paid into Medicare taxes.
 Medicare Plan A costs for premiums are divided into two groups.
 Workers who have less than the total amount of work credits needed for premium-free Part A Medicare but more than 30 will pay less than those who earned less than 30.

-Find out how much monthly premiums are for Medicare Part A coverage by downloading our detailed guide.
+Find out more about Medicare Part A coverage by downloading our detailed guide.

 Medicare Part A plans offer a variety of coverage.
 Part A Medicare plans include inpatient, long-term hospitalization, acute care and nursing home care.
 However, there are limitations to the type of coverage.
 For instance, inpatient care is restricted to semi-private rooms and will not cover the cost of additional features such as entertainment.
 Likewise, home care is limited to conditions considered medically necessary and you must require more than basic custodial care such as assistance with day-to-day living tasks like bathing, dressing and other hygiene protocols.
 Physical therapy, skilled nursing care and occupational therapy are among some of the home care services covered.
 Hospice care is included in Medicare Part A as well if and when your physician determines you are terminal and have six months or less to live.
 Medicare Part A also covers doctor services, medical equipment, supplies and even nursing care.